danidiaz/moo-nad/README.md

 That signature is called [`Moo`](./lib/Moo.hsig), and the module [`Moo.Prelude`](./lib/Moo/Prelude.hs) provides the `self` and `call` helper methods.

-## How to use this library to write monad-and-environment-polymorphic program logic?
+## How to use this library to write program logic polymorphic on the monad and the environment?

 This is an alternative to the usual way of abstracting the monad using [mtl](http://hackage.haskell.org/package/mtl).